NyteshadeXT/PF2e-Vault/8) Adventures/2e - Down the Goblin Hole (D280)/04) Spiders & Goblins & Kings.md

 **Encounter Difficulty:** Severe (140 xp)

+# The Bottom of the Hole
+> [!note]+ Read Aloud
+> After slipping and sliding through three smaller chambers, you arrive at a larger cave.
+In the center of the floor is a large hole which leads into a still deeper cavern.
+Crude rope ladders are tied to stalagmites that dangle into the hole, and you can see torchlight from below.
+A voice roars from beneath you.
+‘I am Urgog the Mangler, Urgog the war-chief, the King of the Goblin Hole!
+Come down and fight!
+Come down and die!’
+After a momentary pause, the voice says ‘are you sure they’re up there?
+I can’t hear anything!’

+A [[skills#Perception|perception]] check (DC15) lets the characters hear a strange, chittering noise: the speech of the shard spider assuring Urgog that the adventurers are indeed close at hand.
+It’s impossible to use missile attacks to strike at Urgog or his guards from the upper cavern, so the characters must climb down the ladders to slay the goblin chieftain.

 Place the following foes on the map at the start of the encounter:
  - 2: [[goblin-warrior|Goblin Cutthroat]] G
  - 1: [[shard-spider|Shard Spider]] F